Kiga people: History

-Pre-colonial period
+Origins

-The Kiga people are believed to have originated in Rwanda as mentioned in one of their folk songs - Abakiga twena tukaruga Rwanda, omu Byumba na Ruhenjere - meaning that all of us Bakiga, we came from Rwanda in Byumba and Ruhenjere (called Ruhengeri in Rwanda).
-Both Byumba and Ruhengeri are Rwandan cities.
-The Bakiga are believed to be the descendants of Kashyiga, who came to be called Kakiga son of Mbogo from the small Kingdom of Bumbogo in Rwanda later.
-He came to form the present community of the Bakiga of Kigyezi or Kigezi as a result of immigration.
+The Kiga people are believed to have their origins in Rwanda.
+This is mentioned in one of their folk songs - Abakiga twena tukaruga Rwanda, omu Byumba na Ruhenjere - (All of us Bakiga, we came from Rwanda, from Byumba and Ruhenjere).
+Both Byumba and Ruhengeri (Ruhenjere in the folk song) are cities in present day Rwanda.
+The Bakiga are believed to be the descendants of Kashyiga, whom people later called Kakiga.
+He is said to be the son of Mbogo from the ancient Bumbogo kingdom of Rwanda.
+He immigrated to present day south-western Uganda and formed the present community of the Bakiga of Kigyezi or Kigezi.

-Before 1700 A.D., Rwanda is believed to have been occupied by the Twa people, and was later on occupied by the second immigration of the Hutu people, and the third was the Tutsi.
-Rwanda was organised in small states and chiefdoms but under one ruler called the Mwami.
-Originally, he was also known as Omukama.
+Before 1700 A.D., Rwanda is believed to have been occupied by the Twa people, who were later on joined by the Hutu, and the finally the Tutsi.
+Rwanda at the time was made up of many small states and chiefdoms all united under one ruler called the Mwami.
+He was also known as Omukama.
 Among the Bakiga, the ruling person was therefore named Mukama, equivalent to Mwami in other parts of Rwanda.